Xyzzya/ESP32-SDR/README.md

 Works with strong signals; will struggle on weak ones.
 If you want better performance, I suggest using FST3253 for the switcher/mux, a better RF frontend, better op-amp, and better biasing.
 I've done the RF side on an etched copper-clad board.
 Check Schematics/Demo for a performance demo.

+Software may be bug-laden.
+I did my best to diagnose and debug.

+LLMs used: DeepSeek V4 Pro, Gemini 3.1 Pro, and Claude Opus 4.6

 ## License

 This project is licensed under the MIT License.